QR Code Business Cards for iPhone: Share Contacts Fast

 Does the Apple Wallet business card work without internet?

-Ready to take your networking to the next level?
-Create your own professional digital business card with DigiCard Pro and leave a lasting, modern impression with every new contact.
+Ready to take your networking further?
+Create your own digital business card with DigiCard Pro and leave a modern, lasting impression with every new contact.
 Start with the DigiCard Pro generator.